aws-samples/sample-bridge-mode-sidecar/README.md

 Notes:
 - envoy is configured to use the system CA chain.
 If your lattice services have custom certificates, you will need to update the chain
 - Only traffic destined to the lattice service network using IPv4 on tcp port 80 is transparently NATted to envoy from the app container.
 All other traffic proceeds as normal
+- The app container is an example that will launch an arbitrary command (in this case "tail -f /dev/null") when starting.

 Example request:
 ```